jmmiddour/FastAPI_tutorials/Notes.md

       - `get_db` is a function we will need to create above the post request method to get the database connection.

-  - In the `main.py` file, need to add some new functionallity to the `create()` method, so it now looks like this:
+  - In the `main.py` file, need to add some new functionality to the `create()` method, so it now looks like this:

     ```
     def create(request: schemas.Blog, db: Session = Depends(get_db)):